albertodev01/equations/README.md

 # Algebraic equations

-Use one of the following classes to find the roots of a specific type of polynomial.
-You can use complex numbers and fractions.
+Use one of the following classes to find the roots of a polynomial.
+You can use both complex numbers and fractions as coefficients.

 | Solver name |                                  Equation                                 |    Params field   |
 |:-----------:|:-------------------------------------------------------------------------:|:-----------------:|